pb-pravin/HLIOSExamples/README.md

 5. Demo how to open the phone application to make a dial.
 6. Demo the delegate methods of text field and text view.
 7. URL -> NSData -> UIImage
+8. Another way of automatic ajusta label's height according to its content.

 ### LabelTextFieldCellDemo
 1. LabelTextFieldCell